 Seeking legal consultation after a hit-and-run accident is essential.
 The legal ramifications of leaving the accident scene can be severe – there’s never a good excuse to flee.
 Stay informed, act responsibly, and work with an experienced attorney to navigate the complex aftermath of a hit-and-run incident.

-If you are the victim of a hit-and-run accident, contact the experienced car accident attorneys at the Simon Law Firm.
+If you are the victim of a hit-and-run accident, contact the automotive accident attorneys at Simon Law Firm.